 The Korean Temple of Heaven

-The third source of my travels came courtesy of the US Government.
+The third source of my travels came courtesy (in part) of the US Government.
 In an effort to educate business people and faculty, the government funded several university outreaches.
-The Faculty Development in International Business afforded me opportunities to travel with other faculty to explore business and culture in foreign countries.
+The Faculty Development in International Business (FDIB) afforded me opportunities to travel with other faculty to explore business and culture in foreign countries.
 I went on one early to China, Hong Kong, and Bangkok, and realized these would be good preparation for my student trips.
 The University provided initial funding through a grant, and the trips became addictive.
+Most were supported by the “Fred Foundation,” investments in knowledge and pleasure.
 When IWU curtailed my May terms, the FDIB trips to Cuba, Latin America, and Africa expanded my knowledge of international business.

 Fourth, Carolyn had come on parts of trips with me, sometimes during and sometimes for extended trips afterwards.
 She was especially intrigued by a Baltic visit as a chaperone to the IWU choir.
 I promised instead that we would go cruising, and I kept my word.
 That began over a decade of trips, mostly Europe and the Mediterranean, which culminated in a land tour in March 2020, when Covid and we arrived at about the same time in Spain.
-She accompanied me on a number of business conference trips, including Viet Nam (shortly after it was opened to foreigners) , my 1997 sabbatical to India and Southeast Asia, New Zealand, and China/Korea.
+She accompanied me on a number of business conference trips, including Viet Nam (shortly after it was opened to foreigners), my 1997 sabbatical to India and Southeast Asia, New Zealand, and China/Korea.
+In addition, she came to along on some of my student trips.

-The remainder of the blogs fall into one (or more) of these categories.
+The blogs in these volumes fall into one (or more) of these categories.
+Some are reminiscences done in 2024-5 when I was compiling these entries.